 Students may choose from the following options:

 - Community-Based Service Learning Abroad

 Global Engagement Inventory (Clubs, Activities and Events)

 While at UT, students must demonstrate international leadership and engagement.
-In order to receive credit for this requirement, students complete a Global Engagement Inventory Project each semester while enrolled in the program (five total).
-Students with less than five semesters in the program should consult with Elizabeth Mills
+In order to receive credit for this requirement, students complete a Global Engagement Inventory Project each semester while enrolled in the program (five projects total).
+Students with less than five semesters in the program should consult with the Office of International Programs

 Global Knowledge Courses

 To better understand the world, students participate in a wide array of global knowledge courses

 as a part of their normal degree requirements.
 Twelve to 16 credit hours (four courses) are required for CIS program completion.

 Global Senior Capstone (GIS 499)

 A one-credit graded senior capstone course, GIS 499, serves to integrate the student’s international experiences at UT.